-This section must include the following content information in subsections that use the same titles.
+The Scientific/Technical/Management Section, or Project Description, must include the following content information in subsections that use the same titles.
 Failure to provide any of this material may be cause for the proposal being judged as noncompliant and returned without further review.
 The Project Description shall be limited to 15 nonreduced, single-spaced typewritten pages.
 Standard proposal style formats shall be in accordance with Section 2.2 of the NASA Guidebook for Proposers.
 Proposals that exceed the 15-page limit will be truncated at 15 pages.

-- 1. Applicability to Earth Science Measurements Describe the benefits to future Earth Science missions that utilize the proposed technology.
-Proposers shall include a one-page relevancy scenario showing how the proposed technology contributes to one or more Earth Science measurements.
-Proposals that fail to include a relevancy scenario will be considered noncompliant and will be returned without review. - 2.
-Description of Proposed Technology Provide a description of the proposed new technology for an instrument system or subsystem.
-Describe the technical approach and include an operational concept for the proposed technology that shows how it
+- 1. Applicability to Earth Science Measurements Describe the benefits to future Earth Science missions or measurements that could utilize the technology proposed for flight validation.
+Proposers shall include a one-page relevancy scenario showing how the proposed technology and flight validation contributes to one or more Earth Science measurements.
+Proposals that fail to include a relevancy scenario may be considered noncompliant and will be returned without review. - 2.
+Description of Proposed Technology and Flight Validation Provide a justification for why this particular technology or science measurement approach requires space flight validation.
+Describe the instrument subsystem or instrument to be flown, including spacecraft accommodation.
+Provide estimates of the mass, power, and data rate for the proposed subsystem or instrument. - 3.
+Launch and Operations Plan Technologies must be ready for launch within two years of award.
+Once on-orbit, the maximum time for validation of the technology must be one year or less.
+No science measurement is required; however, a demonstration of a science measurement is permitted if it is needed to validate the technology.
+Science campaigns are expressly excluded and will not be funded.